ggeorgak11/synthesizing/README.md

 ## Synthesizing Training Data for Object Detection in Indoor Scenes.
 G. Georgakis, A. Mousavian, A. C. Berg, J. Kosecka, RSS 2017

-This is code used to generate the synthetic sets for the paper.
+This is MATLAB code used to generate the synthetic sets for the paper.
 Set-up to work for kitchen scenes and generates both a blended and a simple superimposed dataset.

 [Project Page](https://cs.gmu.edu/~robot/synthesizing.html)